gregorwolf/SAP-NPM-API-collection/apis/cloud-sdk-vdm-business-situation-type-service/README.md

 # @sap/cloud-sdk-vdm-business-situation-type-service

-This package contains the OData VDM for the [Business Situation Type Service](https://api.sap.com/api/API_BUS_SITN_MSTRDATA_SRV) of SAP S/4HANA Cloud.
+This package contains the OData VDM for the Business Situation Type Service of SAP S/4HANA Cloud.
-This service is part of the following communication scenarios: Business Situation Master Data Integration (SAP_COM_0376).
-You can find additional documentation for this service on [help.sap.com](https://help.sap.com:00443/http.svc/ahp2/SAP_S4HANA_CLOUD/latest/EN/25/1bcc094bb64219adc396d13332ff23/frameset.htm).

 ### Helpful Links